-Although their 2012/13 and 2016/17 seasons ended in relegation back to Serie B, Pescara have overachieved impressively in recent terms, having had to make do with losing a number of their star players.
+Although their 2012/13 and 2016/17 seasons ended in relegation back to Serie B, Pescara have overachieved impressively in recent times, having had to make do with losing a number of their star players.

 Plenty of current players have gone on to bigger and better things after showcasing their talents in the striking light blue and white striped shirts, whether they were developed in the club’s academy, were signed from elsewhere or joined on loan.

-Here are nine such players who cut their teeth at Pescara in recent times.
+Here are 10 such players who cut their teeth at Pescara in recent times.

 Joined from: Academy graduate

 Pescara appearances: 78 (2 goals)

 Career path: Pescara, PSG

 Despite coming onto the radar of clubs such as Inter and AC Milan during his teenage years, Marco Verratti signed a professional contract with his hometown club Pescara as a 16-year-old and he established himself in the first team soon after.

 Initially deployed as an attacking midfielder, Verratti was re-positioned at the base of midfield by Zdenek Zeman in the 2011/12 season, and he flourished in his new role, helping the club win promotion to Serie A as champions.

 Verratti’s exceptional performances resulted in him winning the Serie B best player award and led to a move to PSG where he has since evolved into one of the best midfielders in world football, recently adding a seventh Ligue 1 title.